barryclark/jekyll-now/README.md

 ## Moar!

-I've published a much more detailed introduction to Jekyll and walkthrough of using Jekyll Now here: [Getting Started With Jekyll](#)
+I've posted a more detailed walkthrough of Jekyll Now and introduction to Jekyll here: [Getting Started With Jekyll](#)

+It covers:

+- a
+- b

 ## Jekyll Now Features

 ✓ Command-line free workflow—using GitHub.com to create, customize and post to your blog
-✓ Fully responsive and mobile optimized base theme ([Theme Demo](http://jekyllkickstart.com))
+✓ Fully responsive and mobile optimized base theme ([Theme Demo](http://jekyllnow.com))
 ✓ Free hosting on your GitHub Pages user site
 ✓ Markdown blogging
 ✓ Syntax highlighting